-A significant all-hazards severe weather episode is likely to occur across much of the Central and South Central United States starting Friday and continuing into this weekend.
-In some spots, significant winds (70+ mph), large hail (2+ in), and strong to violent tornadoes (EF2+) will be possible.
+A significant all-hazards severe weather episode is likely to occur across much of the Mississippi Valley from Iowa into Missisippi, and into portions of Illinois.
+Significant straight-line wind gusts, including gusts up to 90 mph, large hail, and strong tornadoes is expected today, Friday, March 14th.
 It is imperative that you remain alert for potential watches and/or warnings if you are in the affected areas.

 Synopsis: A system will rapidly deepen and overspread across the Ozarks and MS Valley into Friday.
 An impressive area of near 60-degree dewpoints and impressive southwesterly flow across the region will develop.
 The combination of the above and modest MLCAPE will set the stage for significant areas of wind gusts, as well as supercellular development farther south into the outlook area.
 Recent high resolution guidance supports the potential for two sections of the event, each producing its own main risk of hazards.

-The risk for Friday can be split into two different zones, and while the current outlook remains a wind-driven moderate risk (45% hatched), there remains a fairly impressive 10% hatched risk for tornadoes across much of Illinois all the way into Mississippi.
-In the northern area, primarily across the St. Louis metropolitan area, and points around it, significant swaths of wind gusts (some exceeding 70 mph) will remain possible, along with the possibility of large hail.
+The risk for Friday can be split into two different zones, and while the current outlook remains a wind-driven moderate risk (45% hatched), there remains an impressive 15% hatched risk for tornadoes across much of Illinois all the way into Mississippi.
+In the northern area, primarily across the St. Louis metropolitan area, and points around it, significant swaths of straight-line wind gusts (some exceeding 80 mph) will remain possible, along with the possibility of large hail (up to baseball sized!).
 The recent HRRR runs (pictured below) continue to support a bowing segment of linear mode thunderstorms, which commonly produce areas of significant damaging winds.

 It’s important to note that while the northern mode will remain mostly linear in mode, there remains the potential for supercells, especially near/south of this line.
 This would keep a tornadic potential at play for much of the area, and a tornado risk will increase with southern extent.